WiLGYSeF/pycolor/README.md

 # Installation

-Save this project into somewhere like `~/.local/bin/pycolor-py/` and create a symlink at `~/.local/bin/pycolor` pointed to `~/.local/bin/pycolor-py/pycolor.py`.
+1. Clone this project to somewhere like `~/.local/bin/pycolor-py/`
+2. Create a symlink from `~/.local/bin/pycolor-py/pycolor.py` to `~/.local/bin/pycolor`
+3. Create color configuration profiles for commands in `~/.pycolor.d/`
+4. (Optional) Create aliases to commands in your `.bashrc`

 # Example Usage